|

 Rocky Intertidal Field Trip

 Some organisms even live on top of others (epiphytes such as bryozoans, encrusting and coralline algae).
-Seaweed provides cover and traps moisture for many different organisms while the tide is out.
-Juvenile lobsters live in the lowest part of the intertidal zone.
-These areas are only exposed during the lowest tides of ...
+Seaweed provides cover and traps moisture for many different organisms while the tide is out ...

 lobsters.org